Bedfordshire University Logo

 About the course

-The course blends accounting and business finance theory to solve operational problems faced by managers.
-Your studies bring theory and practice together applying both to situations where vital financial decisions are made.
+This course blends accounting and business finance theory to solve operational problems faced by managers.
+It provides you with a comprehensive knowledge of the key areas, preparing you for a career in management where an accounting and finance focus is required.
+You benefit from invaluable opportunities for collaboration and growth with leading organisations in the field, and your studies bring theory and practice together, applying both to situations where vital financial decisions are made.

 Course Leader - Dr Mohamed Saeudy